Home Blog Glass Vs Polycarbonate Lens for Rx Safety Glasses

 Disadvantages

-• Glass is obviously brittle and is the core reason why it is prone to shattering or cracking very easily under the force exerted by a high impact accident.
+• Glass is brittle which is the core reason why it is prone to shattering or cracking very easily under the force exerted by a high-impact accident.
 This can be extremely dangerous when wearing your eyewear in a hazardous environment at work.

 • Adding a higher prescription index can make your glass lenses a bit heavy & burdensome to wear for long hours.
 This can be frustrating for someone who has to wear safety goggles at work.